Transverse electric waves in Bandos-Lechner-Sorokin-Townsend nonlinear electrodynamics: Introduction

-In both configurations, the same scheme \cite{Ferraro:2007ec} will be employed for calculations.
+Based on BLST electrodynamics, we will work out the dispersion relation of the lowest-order lowest-frequency TE mode (TE$_1$ mode) in two specific configurations.
+In the first configuration, the background magnetic field is in the $x$-direction, for which our calculation will be carried out in Sec. \ref{sect-Bx}.
+In the second configuration, the background magnetic field is along the $y$-direction, of which the details will be given in Sec. \ref{sect-By}.
+In both configurations, one scheme of Ref. \cite{Ferraro:2007ec} will be employed for calculations.
 We first study a standing-wave solution of BLST electrodynamics between two parallel conducting plates in the presence of constant external electric and magnetic fields.
 The external electric field $\bE_0$ is perpendicular to both the $z$-axis and the external magnetic field $\bB_0$.
 In a convenient gauge \cite{Manojlovic:2020ndn}, the standing waves are oscillating electric and magnetic fields along $y$ and $z$ axes, respectively.
 Performing a suitable Lorentz boost in the $z$-direction, we can then transform the constant external electric and magnetic fields into a constant magnetic field background $\bB'_0$ parallel to $\bB_0$.
 Meanwhile, the standing waves are transformed into propagating TE waves \cite{Ferraro:2007ec}.
+Making use of the results, we give a simple guide to the waveguide test of BLST theory in Sec. \ref{sect-test}, and present concluding remarks in Sec. \ref{sect-con}.

-We work in natural units with $c=\hbar=1$ and adopt the metric convention ($+,-,-,-$).
+We work in natural units with $\mu_0=c=\hbar=1$ and adopt the metric convention ($+,-,-,-$).
 Following Ref. \cite{Manojlovic:2020ndn}, we use sign conventions for field components as defined in Ref. \cite{Jackson:1999ny}, Section 11.9 and denote derivatives of $u$ as $u_t=\partial_t u$, $u_x=\partial_x u$, etc. Following Refs. \cite{Bandos:2020jsw,Sorokin:2021tge}, we assume $T>0$ and $\gamma\geq0$ throughout this article.